Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 I was always a bit confused about the fretboard positioning marker inlays on this model.
 They used the same type they use on the much fancier HD-28.
 I don't understand why they did this, as the idea seemed to be to make something less fancy, and so, less expensive than the D-18, but with a cool tinted top.
 The rosette is as simple as it could possibly be.

 What is this mystery material?
 It's no mystery, it is solid morado, and the same material is used to make the bridge.
 I've got another bit of important information about this, and it is that morado is the exact same thing as Pau Ferro, something Fender is now also using for fingerboards on some of their Strats.

 It's important to know that more than one hundred years ago, the Martin '17' line of instruments had spruce tops.
-Later on in the twentieth century, Martin 17 series instruments were all mahogany, including a solid mahogany top.
-I own a 00-17, which is just so, but the newest Martin 17 series guitars are spruce top guitars, but stained so as to appear to be all mahogany.
+Later in the twentieth century, the Martin 17 series instruments were all mahogany, including a solid mahogany top.
+I own a 00-17, which is just so, but the newest Martin 17 series guitars are spruce-top guitars but stained so as to appear to be all mahogany.